hashicorp/terraform-provider-google-beta/README.md

 - Mailing list: [Google Groups](http://groups.google.com/group/terraform-tool)
 - Issue tracker: [terraform-provider-google](https://github.com/hashicorp/terraform-provider-google/issues/new/choose)

-The Terraform Google provider beta is a plugin that allows [Terraform](https://www.terraform.io) to manage resources on Google Cloud Platform.
+The Google provider for Terraform (Beta) is a plugin that allows [Terraform](https://www.terraform.io) to manage resources on Google Cloud.
 This provider is maintained by the [Terraform team at Google](https://cloudplatform.googleblog.com/2017/03/partnering-on-open-source-Google-and-HashiCorp-engineers-on-managing-GCP-infrastructure.html) and the Terraform team at [HashiCorp](https://www.hashicorp.com/)

 This is the [`google-beta` provider](https://github.com/hashicorp/terraform-provider-google-beta) which contains all the features in [`google` provider](https://github.com/hashicorp/terraform-provider-google) as well as the preview features and features at a beta [launch stage](https://cloud.google.com/products#product-launch-stages).
 See [Provider Versions](https://registry.terraform.io/providers/hashicorp/google-beta/latest/docs/guides/provider_versions) for more details on how to use `google-beta`.